apache/openwhisk-runtime-php/README.md

 docker push $user_prefix/action-php-v7.3
 ```

-Then create the action using your the image from dockerhub
+Then create the action using your image from dockerhub
 ```
 wsk action update myAction myAction.php --docker $user_prefix/action-php-v8.0
 ```